Here is how the Domestic Program works in Haiti.

 The Livelihood Assistance Project is specially intended for Men who have had a Vasectomy already.
 The aim is to provide them with extra income.
 However, this is only for those who are willing to promote Vasectomy to fellow fathers, especially the low-income men who desire no more additional children.
 Those who have had NSV are more credible as educators, because of their experience.
 In return for their efforts at educating others, they are paid as Facilitators per the schedule below.

-This Project also helps other Haitians supplement their incomes: (1) A Doctor/Surgeon (for now only Dr. Mesadieu, but we hope to train others) is paid for his services to those who are too poor to pay themselves in a country which provides no payment to doctors for this service as yet.
-(2) A Social Worker/Educator is paid on a per case basis to coordinate the Facilitators and confirm that full counseling is complete and that surgical consents have been signed.
+This Project also helps other Haitians supplement their incomes: (1) A Doctor/Surgeon (for now only Drs.
+Mesadieu, but we hope Dr. Thelusme will begin soon) is paid for his services to those who are too poor to pay themselves in a country which provides no payment to doctors for this service as yet.
+(2) A Social Worker/Educator is paid to coordinate the Facilitators and confirm that full counseling is complete and that surgical consents have been signed.
 (3) A Nurse is paid to maintain sterile equipment and an inventory of disposable supplies, run the procedure room, and help with counseling as needed.
+All are paid on a per-case basis.

 Each Patient is asked to refrain from working on the day of his vasectomy and the next day.
 Many Haitian men are so poor that they cannot lose 2 days of income or afford the transportation needed to come for a vasectomy.
-So NSVI reimburses each patient 700 goud (about $10 depending on the exchange rate) for lost income and transportation costs.
+So NSVI reimburses each patient for lost income and transportation costs.
 It’s not much, but the patients appreciate the help.

 After his vasectomy, each patient is offered the opportunity to become a Facilitator.
 If he would like to, he is given a number of brochures with his name on them.
 He is paid a “Facilitator fee” for each patient who returns with his brochure and undergoes a vasectomy.
 It is NSVI’s way of reimbursing vasectomy clients for the time they devote to educating other men about vasectomy.

 For payment, Dr. Mesadieu must send a Case Log and Payment Ledger (above) to an NSVI Board Member by e-mail.
-Along with this Vasectomy Payment Log, Dr. Mesadieu must also submit to NSVI via email a Vasectomy Patient Log:
+Along with this Vasectomy PAYMENT Log, he must also submit to NSVI via email a Vasectomy PATIENT Log:

 This Patient Log assures NSVI that proper criteria are being followed (as yet, no vasectomies on young men with fewer than 2 children) and provides data about the demographics of men seeking vasectomy in Haiti.

-Upon receipt of both Logs, NSVI transfers to Dr. Mesadieu (via Western Union) 2800 goud for each vasectomy performed.
-When working at his own ULS Clinic, Dr. Mesadieu keeps the Surgeon fee for himself, uses the Facility fee to buy supplies for his ULS Clinic, and distributes the rest to Patients, Facilitators, and his Nurse and Educator.
+Upon receipt of both Logs, NSVI pays Dr. Mesadieu for each vasectomy performed.
+When working at his own clinic, he keep the Surgeon fee for himself, uses the Facility fee to buy supplies, and distributes the rest to Patients, Facilitators, and his Nurses and Educators.